-When thinking of alcoholism or drug abuse, we usually pay attention to the focal point of the addiction.
+When thinking of mental disorders, alcoholism or drug abuse, we usually pay attention to the focal point of the addiction.
 However, substance use disorders have less to do with the substance itself and more to do with our brains.

 In principle, addiction of any kind is a disease of the mind, and cognitive behavioral therapy can help treat it effectively.

-Although CBT is most commonly used in dealing with anxiety and depression, it has also been demonstrated to effectively help those battling substance abuse issues.
+Although CBT is most commonly used in dealing with anxiety disorders and depression, it has also been demonstrated to effectively help those battling substance abuse issues.

 As a matter of fact, did you know people already suffering from mental health issues are more prone to fall victim to addiction?
-This means that cognitive therapy for addiction can benefit patients in different aspects of their lives and mental health other than their primary reason for seeking out treatment.
+This means that cognitive therapy for addiction can benefit patients in different aspects of their lives and their mental health disorders other than their primary reason for seeking out treatment.

 Let’s look at all the benefits.